Searching optimal scales for reconstructing cosmological initial conditions using convolutional neural networks: Methods

+The training set is sampled such that sub-boxes are extracted at intervals of $\ngrid/32$ grid cells along each spatial dimension, leading to $32^3=32,768$ sub-boxes in a single simulation.
+We use eight independent realisations for constructing the entire training sample, which totals 262,144 sub-boxes.
 To augment the training data, we apply six unique rotations and eight axis reflections to each sub-box, increasing the dataset size by a factor of 48.
 For validation, 4,096 sub-boxes are randomly selected from an independent simulation without augmentation to monitor potential overfitting during training.
 We note that we never use the validation set for the optimization.

 In addition to the training and validation datasets, an independent test set is employed to evaluate the final performance of the trained model.
-Unlike in training and validation, the test data are not used in the loss computation during optimization All results shown in Section~\ref{sec:results} are based on a single test simulation, which shares the same cosmological parameters as the training and validation sets but differs in its initial conditions.
-We generate the test set in the same way as the training set, but their sub-boxes are extracted at no intervals, leading to $\ngrid^3$ sub-boxes in a single simulation.
+Unlike in training and validation, the test data are not used in the loss computation during optimization.
+All results shown in Section~\ref{sec:results} are based on a single test simulation, which shares the same cosmological parameters as the training and validation sets but differs in its initial conditions.
+We generate the test set in the same way as the training set, but their sub-boxes are extracted at no intervals, leading to $\ngrid^3$ sub-boxes in a single simulation without any data augmentation.